-Everyone has emotions and being emotional is normal sometimes such as when you lose someone you love or when you have a fight with your best friend.
-However, some people have trouble controlling their emotions all the time and may start crying at inopportune times for no reason at all.
-You may be getting super angry if someone looks at you the wrong way.
-Your emotions may be out of control for a good reason.
+Everyone has emotions and having a strong emotional reaction is normal sometimes, such as when you lose someone you love or when you have a fight with your best friend.
+However, some people have trouble managing their emotions and may start crying at inopportune times, or getting very angry if someone looks at them the wrong way.
+Your emotions may seem out of control for a good reason.
 It may be something going on in your life or a physical problem.

 Causes of Emotional Instability

-Sometimes, it is a medical issue that needs to be taken care of and other times, it may be a mental health disorder that is the problem.
+Sometimes, emotional volatility may be due to a medical issue that needs to be taken care of and other times, it may be a mental health disorder that is the problem.
 It could just be something simple like a vitamin deficiency or a hormone imbalance or maybe you just have not been getting enough sleep.
 The following are some of the main reasons you may be having trouble managing your emotions.
 Or why you might feel like you have no emotions.

-Of course, everyone has some amount of stress in their lives but having a great deal of stress or constant stress is a sure cause for emotional breakdown.
-For example, if you have a lot of stress every day at work and you have no way to deal with it, you may just break down and cry or start yelling at the next person who looks at you wrong.
+Of course, everyone has some amount of stress in their lives but having a great deal of stress or constant stress is a sure set-up for an emotional breakdown.
+For example, if you have a lot of stress every day at work and you have no way to deal with it, you may just break down and cry or start yelling at the next person who looks at you the "wrong way".
 You may not be able to get rid of that stress but you can learn how to deal with it.
-There are counselors online that you can talk to about your stress and can help you find ways to deal with it.
+There are counselors online that you can talk to about your stress and help you find ways to deal with it.

 Some types of medical conditions can cause you to become more emotional than usual.
 Some of these conditions include: